ideawu/ssdb-docs/src/config.md

 		output: stdout

-### Logrotate and cleanup
+* __`logger.rorate.size` Logrotate and Cleanup__

+Sets the max size of log file in bytes.
 Log files will be cut into 1000MB size files, the names are in the form of: `log.txt.20150723-230422`.

 __The rotated files will not be deleted automatically, you need to write a crontab script to deleted unused files yourself.__

+---

 ## Memory Usage